How do I know if I'm a training student?

-Many career training programs are eligible for VA benefits.
+Many career training programs are eligible for veterans education benefits.
 Check with your Education Service Officer for more information or calculate your benefits at the VA website based on your military status and length of service.

-The Workforce Innovation and Opportunity Act (WIOA) is a federal program that provides training and employment services for qualifying individuals.
+The Workforce Innovation and Opportunity Act is a federal program that provides training and employment services for qualifying individuals.
 WIOA works in partnership with Midlands Technical College to help job seekers build the skills they need for jobs that are in demand.
 If you are interested in receiving tuition assistance for Continuing Education Programs please visit your local SC Works Center in Richland, Lexington, or Fairfield County.
-Learn more information about the Workforce Innovation and Opportunity Act at www.midlandsworks.org/wia.

 Sallie Mae Smart Option Student Loan offers an alternative loan to students, which allows deferment while in school, additional expenses for books, fees, equipment, and even living expenses, along with flexible repayment options.
 By applying online, you may receive a pre-approval in only 30 seconds!
 If your credit is in question, you can still apply with a co-signer.
 To learn about interest rates, repayment options or to apply online with Sallie Mae.